ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 intent/service assurance, Service KPIs, capacity planning, and simulation, to provide a thorough understanding of a network event impacting Service assurance.

-Note that this use case may serve as a component of Service Disruption Detection fine tuning as described in
+Note that this use case may serve as a component of Service Disruption Detection fine-tuning as described in
 {{?I-D.ietf-nmop-network-anomaly-architecture}}.

 ## Network Digital Twin (NDT)